 Read more quitting stories.

-You can book your GP appointment right here.
+You can book your doctor appointment right here.

 Cigarettes are an expensive habit and the cost is increasing every year.
 Use the quit savings calculator below to see how much money you are spending on smoking, and how much you could save after a week, month and year of kicking the habit.